 - The memorial was unveiled on 17 October 1953 by Queen Elizabeth II

-At the memorial find a fallen soldier of your choice.
+At the memorial find a fallen airman of your choice.
 Include a picture of you or your GPS pointing at their name etched in the memorial.
 As an optional extra add some detail of their service in your log.
 You can use the Runnymede Memorial website to find a fallen soldier’s service information.

 QUESTIONS - (See waypoints)